“Why don’t we keep using treats on the walk?”

 When a dog is in such a state, the dog is in survival mode, he will feel extremely stressful, and he cannot analyze the situation with a clear head.
 He will very likely ignore the human completely and may even bite the human in the heat of the moment (ie redirection).

-Again, if we truly understand our dogs, why would we do something counterproductive like that when we are supposed to do everything we can to help our dogs to succeed?
+Again, if we truly understand our dogs, why would we do something counterproductive like that when we are supposed to do everything we can to keep our dogs safe and help our dogs to succeed?

 What should we do then?
 What kind of drive should we tap into so we can empower this dog to succeed?
 How can we lead the dog to victory?